Homeschooling at its Finest. Books a Million is one of my favorite places. I love…

-10. What are the “requirements” that meets state standards?
+10. What are the “requirements” that meet state standards?

 In KY, which is the only state I know about, the requirements are to send a letter to the superintendent 2 weeks prior to school starting, stating your intentions and keeping a record of attendance.
-I, however, keep everything and I test once a year.
-I do the Bob Jones University standardized testing.
+However, I keep everything.
+Then, I test once a year.
+Bob Jones University standardized testing is what I use.
 I start testing in 5th grade, but not before.